safvan-husain/Audio-Player/README.md

 1. Open the project in your preferred IDE or editor.

-2. Locate the `lib` folder and navigate to `audio_list.dart`.
+2. Locate the `lib` folder and navigate to `views/home/widgets/audio_list.dart`.

-3. Modify the `audioFiles` list in `main.dart` to include the paths of the audio files you want to play.
+3. Modify the `audioPaths` list in `audio_list.dart` to include the paths of the audio files you want to play.
 For example:

    ```dart
    List<String> audioPaths = [